Ethio Telecom: Internet

 Ethio telecom runs fiber cables through Sudan, Djibouti, Kenya, and Somaliland terminating to the Eastern Africa Submarine Cable System.
 In 2025, the total capacity of the four lines achieved 1.83 terabits per second data transfer rate and the overall length of inland fiber cables increased to a total of 23,000 kilometers.

 Ethio telecom's Network has marginal support for IPv6.

 International

-Ethio Telecom's total international gateway (IGW) capacity stands at 2.48 Tbps, following an expansion of 840 Gbps during the 2024/2025 fiscal year to support growing data traffic.
-A significant portion of this bandwidth, 1.24 Tbps, is provided through locally deployed cache servers that host content from major international platforms like Meta, Netflix, and TikTok within the country.
+Ethio Telecom's total international gateway (IGW) capacity stands at 2.48 Tbit/s, following an expansion of 840 Gbit/s during the 2024/2025 fiscal year to support growing data traffic.
+A significant portion of this bandwidth, 1.24 Tbit/s, is provided through locally deployed cache servers that host content from major international platforms like Meta, Netflix, and TikTok within the country.
 This strategy is aimed at enhancing user experience by reducing latency and speeding up access to popular global content.

 Landline

 Ethio telecom has 765,500 fixed landline telephone subscribers as of 2025.
 The company replaced 910 MSAGs(devices that connect telephone lines to the internet) and added 202 new ones that same year.